HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v1.5.1, p.
 141 “Ward Saves”):** “Representing magical protection of some sort, Ward saves are made in the same manner as armour saves; by rolling a D6 and comparing the result to the ‘Warding value’.
 A Ward save’s Warding value is always given in either the description of the item or spell that grants it, or shown after the name of a special rule.
 Rules that affect armour values do not affect Warding values unless stated otherwise.”

 *REGLA ORIGINAL (Rulebook p.
-141): “A Ward save represents the magical protection offered by an enchanted talisman or suit of armour.
+141 “Ward Saves”): “A Ward save represents the magical protection offered by an enchanted talisman or suit of armour.
 The armour value of a Ward save will always be shown either in the description of the item that grants it, or in a special rule.
 The key difference between a Ward save and a regular armour save is that a Ward save can never be modified by the AP characteristic of a weapon.”*
 </div>

 La nueva redacción aclara sólo las reglas que citen expresamente las *Warding values* pueden alterar las Tisaras de Salvación Especial.
 Ni el AP de las armas, ni objetos que mejoran o empeoran la armadura afectan a una salvación especial.
 Una aclaración que sólo necesitaban los que intentaban forzar el reglamento.